HawiGirma/requirement-analysis/README.md

 - ✅ **Ensures stakeholder satisfaction**: Results in a final product that meets or exceeds user expectations.

 Requirement Analysis acts as the foundation for design, development, and testing phases, ensuring that the software solution aligns with business goals and user needs.

+## Why is Requirement Analysis Important?

+Requirement Analysis plays a crucial role in the success of any software development project.
+It ensures that the final product meets the expectations of stakeholders and functions as intended.
+Below are three key reasons why Requirement Analysis is important in the SDLC:

+### 1. Prevents Scope Creep
+By clearly defining and documenting requirements early in the project, requirement analysis helps avoid unplanned features and changes that can lead to scope creep, increased costs, and missed deadlines.

+### 2. Improves Communication and Understanding
+Requirement analysis acts as a communication bridge between stakeholders and developers.
+It ensures that both technical and non-technical stakeholders have a shared understanding of the system’s objectives and functionalities.

+### 3. Enhances Project Planning and Resource Allocation
+With well-defined requirements, project managers can estimate timeframes, allocate resources more efficiently, and identify potential risks early.
+This leads to better planning, scheduling, and budgeting throughout the project lifecycle.

+Additional benefits include improved software quality, reduced development effort, and increased stakeholder satisfaction.